-Data at altitude came initially from scattered mountain summits, balloons, and kites, but the upper troposphere and stratosphere were not systematically observed until radiosonde (weather balloon) networks emerged in the 1940s and 1950s.
+Data at altitude came initially from scattered mountain summits, balloons and kites, but the upper troposphere and stratosphere were not systematically observed until radiosonde (weather balloon) networks emerged in the 1940s and 1950s.
 These provide the longest continuous quasi-global record of the atmosphere’s vertical dimension (Stickler et al., 2010).
 New methods for spatial and temporal homogenisation (intercalibration and quality control) of radiosonde records were introduced in the 2000s (Sherwood et al., 2008, 2015; Haimberger et al., 2012).
 Since 1978, Microwave Sounding Units (MSU) mounted on Earth-orbiting satellites have provided a second high-altitude data source, measuring temperature, humidity, ozone, and liquid water throughout the atmosphere.
 Over time, these satellite data have required numerous adjustments to account for such factors as orbital precession and decay (Edwards, 2010).
 Despite repeated adjustments, however, marked differences remain in the temperature trends from surface, radiosonde, and satellite observations; between the results from three research groups that analyse satellite data (UAH, RSS, and NOAA); and between modelled and satellite-derived tropospheric warming trends (Thorne et al., 2011; Santer et al., 2017).
 These differences are the subject of ongoing research (Maycock et al., 2018).
 In the 2000s, Atmospheric Infrared Sounder (AIRS) and radio occultation (GNSS-RO) measurements provided new ways to measure temperature at altitude, complementing data from the MSU.
-GNSS-RO is a new independent, absolutely calibrated source, using the refraction of radio-frequency signals from the Global Navigation Satellite System (GNSS) to measure temperature, pressure, and water vapour (Chapter 2, Section 2.3.1.2.1; Foelsche et al., 2008; Anthes, 2011).
+GNSS-RO is a new independent, absolutely calibrated source, using the refraction of radio-frequency signals from the Global Navigation Satellite System (GNSS) to measure temperature, pressure and water vapour (Section 2.3.1.2.1; Foelsche et al., 2008; Anthes, 2011).

 Heat-retaining properties of the atmosphere’s constituent gases were closely investigated in the 19th century.
-Foote, (1856) measured solar heating of CO2 experimentally and argued that higher concentrations in the atmosphere would increase Earth’s temperature.
-Water vapour, ozone, carbon dioxide, and certain hydrocarbons were found to absorb longwave (infrared) radiation, the principal mechanism of the greenhouse effect (Tyndall, 1861).
-19th-century investigators also established the existence of a natural biogeochemical carbon cycle.
-CO2 emitted by volcanoes is removed from the atmosphere through a combination of silicate rock weathering, deep-sea sedimentation, oceanic absorption, and biological storage in plants, shellfish, and other organisms.
-On multi-million-year timescales, the compression of fossil organic matter stores carbon as coal, oil, and natural gas (Chamberlin, 1897, 1898; Ekholm, 1901).
+Foote (1856) measured solar heating of CO2 experimentally and argued that higher concentrations in the atmosphere would increase Earth’s temperature.
+Water vapour, ozone, CO2 and certain hydrocarbons were found to absorb longwave (infrared) radiation, the principal mechanism of the greenhouse effect (Tyndall, 1861).
+Nineteenth-century investigators also established the existence of a natural biogeochemical carbon cycle.
+Carbon dioxide emitted by volcanoes is removed from the atmosphere through a combination of silicate rock weathering, deep-sea sedimentation, oceanic absorption, and biological storage in plants, shellfish, and other organisms.
+On multi-million-year timescales, the compression of fossil organic matter is stored as carbon as coal, oil and natural gas (Chamberlin, 1897, 1898; Ekholm, 1901).

-Arrhenius (1896) calculated that a doubling of atmospheric carbon dioxide would produce a 5–6°C warming, but in 1900 new measurements seemed to rule out CO2 as a greenhouse gas due to overlap with the absorption bands of water vapour (Ångström, 1900; Very and Abbe, 1901).
+Arrhenius (1896) calculated that a doubling of atmospheric CO2 would produce warming of 5°C–6°C, but in 1900 new measurements seemed to rule out CO2 as a greenhouse gas due to overlap with the absorption bands of water vapour (Ångström, 1900; Very and Abbe, 1901).
 Further investigation and more sensitive instruments later overturned Ångström’s conclusion (Fowle, 1917; Callendar, 1938).
 Nonetheless, the major role of CO2 in the energy balance of the atmosphere was not widely accepted until the 1950s (Callendar, 1949; Plass, 1956, 1961; Manabe and Möller, 1961; Weart, 2008; Edwards, 2010).
-Revelle and Keeling established carbon dioxide monitoring stations in Antarctica and Hawaii during the 1957–1958 International Geophysical Year (Revelle and Suess, 1957; Keeling, 1960).
+Revelle and Keeling established CO2 monitoring stations in Antarctica and Hawaii during the 1957–1958 International Geophysical Year (Revelle and Suess, 1957; Keeling, 1960).
 These stations have tracked rising atmospheric CO2 concentrations from 315 ppm in 1958 to 414 ppm in 2020.
-Ground-based monitoring of other greenhouse gases followed.
+Ground-based monitoring of other GHGs followed.
 The Greenhouse Gases Observing Satellite (GOSat) was launched in 2009, and two Orbiting Carbon Observatory satellite instruments have been in orbit since 2014.